Get insider access

 4. Best Entry-Level Camera For Photography

-If the Sony α6700 is out of your price range, the entry-level Canon EOS R10 is an entry-level model that packs a punch for its price.
-With a highly accessible user interface and great ergonomics, it's beginner-friendly and easy to use, and it features one of the best autofocus systems of its class.
-On top of that, you get quick burst shooting, a good battery life, and some impressive video specs for an entry-level model, including 4k recording at up to 60 fps (though with a crop) and 10-bit capture in its HDR PQ mode.
+If the Sony α6700 is out of your price range, the Canon EOS R10 is an entry-level model that packs a punch or its price.
+With a highly accessible user interface and great ergonomics, it's beginner-friendly and easy to use and features a highly accurate and effective autofocus system.
+On top of that, you get quick burst shooting, a good battery life, and some impressive video specs for an entry-level model, including 4k recording at up to 60 fps (albeit with a crop) and 10-bit capture in its HDR PQ mode, though it lacks advanced features like Log profiles.

 The biggest downside of the R10 is that lens selection is still relatively limited for the RF mount.
-If you'd prefer a more established lens ecosystem, the Fujifilm X-S10 is another great camera at this price point, and it's one of the few to feature in-body image stabilization.
-That said, it has a less reliable autofocus system, and its internal video specs are a bit worse.
+If you'd prefer a more established lens ecosystem, the Fujifilm X-S10 is another great choice at this price point.
+It's also one of the few entry-level models with in-body image stabilization.
+That said, its autofocus system is less reliable, and it may be harder to find new in stock.

 See our review